richmedina/vot-dev/README.md

 For this execution, the program will iterate through all files in the directory `input_corpus/` in order to begin pairing files and processing them.
 The output files will be returned to the `output/` directory.

-Note that you can adjust the rest of the parameters just as you would with the `calculateVOT` function (ie, single-pair processing).
+Note that you can adjust the rest of the parameters just as you would with single-pair processing.

 ## Citing VOT-CP